 There is a short climb to the second tee before you work your way up the hole to the green which will come as some relief as it will generally play quite a bit longer than its yardage.

 The 3rd runs right to left, and the 4th is the second short hole before you encounter the first par 5 which is probably reachable for the longer hitters, though obviously not me!

 A pair of strong par 4s come next, and the 8th is another very appealing and quite unusual par 3 which plays deceptively long as the cross bunker is a long way short of the centre of the green.

 The drive at the 9th is inviting but you will probably need an extra club for the approach as it is up the slope.

 Some people feel that downland golf equates to strenuous walking, and although this may occasionally be the case at some courses, it is really not so at Purley Downs where the gentle rise at the 2nd and slightly more heart-pumping climb at the 10th is as tough as it gets.

 The par-4 11th takes you to the lowest point of the course where the second of the two long holes hugs the railway line to the right.
 Shaping a shot from right to left here can be a real bonus, and it is one of many attractive holes played to a green cut into the hillside.

 The next two head up and down the slope and you then come to the final par 3.
 Although short, it is vital both to be straight, and to select the correct club.

 A short par 4 and a dogleg right lead you to the final tee where another very inviting drive awaits.
 As at nine, it is important to take enough club on your second shot to reach the green.

-Dating back to 1894, Purley Downs is a fine club with the friendliest members and a free-draining course that is the envy of many.
-I’ve been lucky enough to play here a number of times over the years and it has constantly grown on me.
-If you’ve not yet been, then I would recommend that you do.
+Dating back to 1894, Purley Downs is a fine club with the friendliest members and a remarkably free-draining course that is the envy of many.
+I’ve been lucky enough to play here regularly over the years and it has grown on me every time.
+If you’ve not yet been, I can very much recommend that you do!